Ginger Wildheart: Solo career

 In early 2001, during The Wildhearts' first disbandment, Ginger proposed a series of CD singles with three tracks each, to be released each month for one year.
 Known as The Singles Club, this project included the first material released under the name Ginger and operated parallel to the Silver Ginger 5 project and a reformation of The Wildhearts.
 Due to financial problems at Infernal Records, only 18 tracks were recorded, and only five singles were released.
 A compilation of all 18 tracks was released in 2005 as the double album A Break in the Weather.
 Ginger also performed regular acoustic shows during this period, resulting in the live acoustic albums The Great White Monkey (2004) and Potatoes & You (2005).

 Ginger released the solo albums Valor Del Corazon in 2006 and Yoni in 2007.
 The latter was described by critics as the most calm and eclectic record Ginger had made to date.
 The album featured guest appearances by Bernie Torme and Toadies singer Vaden Todd Lewis.
-In mid-2007, Ginger guested as the vocalist for The Scorchers in place of his hero Jason Ringenberg, billed as "Ginger and The Scorchers" on a few dates in the UK.
+In mid-2007, Ginger guested as the vocalist for The Scorchers in place of his hero Jason Ringenberg, billed as "Ginger and the Scorchers" on a few dates in the UK.
 Ginger's third solo album, Market Harbour, was released in 2008.

 In March 2009 Ginger began writing a regular online column for Classic Rock magazine titled "Ginger's Secret History of Rock 'n' Roll", in which he discusses lesser-known albums.
 In May 2009 Ginger embarked on his first purely solo tour in which no Wildhearts songs were performed.
 The tour received rave reviews, including one from writer Steve Beebee in Kerrang! magazine.
 Ginger created an internet TV channel called "Great White Monkey TV" featuring tour footage and backstage video from every show on this tour.
 Ginger was the penultimate act at the Kerrang!-sponsored Camden Rocks festival at the Underworld in London on 6 June 2009.
 Ginger's performance was considered by Kerrang!
 Magazine to be the highlight of the day and received a review of 5 out of 5.
-Also in 2009, Ginger formed the supergroup Camp Freddy for a one-off show in Las Vegas with special guests including Corey Taylor, Duff McKagan, Matt Sorum, Billy Morrison, Chris Chaney, Dave Navarro, Steve Jones, John 5, and Ozzy Osbourne.
+Also in 2009, Ginger joined the supergroup Camp Freddy for a one-off show in Las Vegas with special guests including Corey Taylor, Duff McKagan, Matt Sorum, Billy Morrison, Chris Chaney, Dave Navarro, Steve Jones, John 5, and Ozzy Osbourne.